Services for Students

 The new GW Occupational Health Program is provided by the GW Medical Faculty Associates (MFA), the physician group practice affiliated with GW.
 This program will provide support for the ongoing health and safety of GW faculty and staff during the COVID-19 pandemic.

-Faculty and staff approved to be on campus this fall are required to participate in free COVID-19 testing.
+Faculty and staff approved to be on campus are required to participate in free COVID-19 testing.
 If a faculty or staff member tests positive for COVID-19, Occupational Health, as well as the GW Campus COVID Support Team (CCST), will follow up within 24 hours.
 Before resuming any activities on campus, faculty and staff will need to be cleared by Occupational Health.